Whether you're on the quest for luscious locks or radiating skin, adding a little biotin to your life can go a long way.

 Biotin has always been touted for its beneficial effects on hair growth and its ability to reverse hair loss.
 Although there's little concrete evidence that biotin is essential for hair growth, some studies show positive results for stimulating keratin production in hair and increasing follicle growth rate.

-And because a biotin deficiency has been linked to thin and brittle hair, it's believed that supplementation can combat these issues and help promote hair growth and health 8.
+And because a biotin deficiency has been linked to thin and brittle hair, it's believed that supplementation can combat these issues and help promote hair health and growth.
+(8)

 3. Strengthens nails